-Prerequisite: ENG113 with a "C" or better
+Prerequisite: ENGL 10103 with a "C" or better

-This is an intermediate college-level course with a more advanced study of composition through the reading of novels and the writing of literary analysis with an emphasis on the elements of literature as they relate to composition.
+This is an intermediate college-level course with a more advanced study of composition through the reading of literary works and the writing of literary analysis with an emphasis on the elements of literature as they relate to composition.
 This course requires at least one paper using a documentation format.

-(ACTS: ENGL1023) (Offered fall and spring semester)
+(ACTS: ENGL1023) (Offered fall and spring semesters)